 Here are some realist perspectives on climate change from around the world and suggestions for further reading.
-The theme is ‘why all we have been sold about how to stop climate change won’t work‘.
+The theme is ‘why all we have been told about how to stop climate change won’t work‘.

 What stops change?